-Background: The bench press (BP) is a complex exercise of the upper body in which great external loads can be lifted, requiring high neuromuscular activity.
-Electromyography (EMG) is the study of muscle function through the inquiry of the electrical signal the muscles emanate.
-Material/Methods: The aim of the present study was to analyze changes in the EMG activity of the prime movers during 10 sets of the flat bench press.
-10 male athletes representing different sport disciplines, experienced in resistance training took part in the study.
-Results: In the first set all of the tested muscles increased their tension from the first 3 repetitions to the last 3 repetitions.
+Background: The bench press (BP) is a complex exercise of the upper body in which great external loads requiring high neuromuscular activity can be lifted.
+Electromyography (EMG) is a study of the muscle function through the inquiry of the electrical signal the muscles emanate.
+The aim of the present study was to analyse changes in EMG activity of the prime movers during 10 sets of the flat bench press.
+Material and methods: Ten male athletes representing different sport disciplines, experienced in resistance training took part in the study.
+Results: In the first set, all of the tested muscles increased their tension from the first 3 repetitions to the last 3 repetitions.
 The tension of these muscles increased in successive repetitions and reached significantly greater values in the last repetitions of the set.
-In the 10th final set of the BP exercise protocol the athletes performed only 8-9 repetitions and the activity of all studied muscles decreased significantly from the first 3 to the last 3 repetitions of the set.
-Conclusions: It seems that peripheral fatigue limits the number of repetitions in the first set of the BP, while central fatigue accumulates with each set, causing a very significant drop in the EMG activity and the load lifted in the 10th, last set of the exercise protocol.
+In the 10th final set of the BP exercise protocol the athletes performed only 8-9 repetitions, and the activity of all studied muscles decreased significantly from the first 3 to the last 3 repetitions of the set.
+Conclusions: It seems that peripheral fatigue limits the number of repetitions in the first set of the BP, while central fatigue accumulates with each set, causing a very significant drop in EMG activity and the load lifted in the 10th, last set of the exercise protocol.